SvenGroot/AdventOfCode/day24/README.md

 That was good news, because my Dijkstra implementation was pretty dumb, and just used a linear search to find the lowest value every round.
 Optimizing that with a priority queue would be straightforward.
-Fortunately, I not only found a good priority queue crate for Rust, it even had a fast "change priority" operation, which was exactly what I would here!
+Fortunately, I not only found a good priority queue crate for Rust, it even had a fast "change priority" operation, which was exactly what I would need here!

 This was still slightly slower for part 1 than the original search, but had the advantage of being actually correct, rather than working by accident.
 And, it got the correct answer for part 2, in